lennardong/yoshi_optionstrading/readme_concept.md

 ### Process Simulators & AI Models
 (qyote on modelling)

 Our domain model forms the backbone of our physics-based and AI-driven modeling modules.

 By leveraging a rich, semantically consistent core representation, we've enabled seamless integration between process simulations and AI models.

 This approach has resulted in a significant reduction in development time and the ability to confidently ensemble multiple models, increasing value for users.

+Here are some detail on the modules themselves:
-Matrix is a integration module implementing a ports-and-adapters pattern to interface with external process simulators like gProms, AspenPlus, and HYSYS.
+- Matrix is a integration module implementing a ports-and-adapters pattern to interface with external process simulators like gProms, AspenPlus, and HYSYS.
 This design ensures loose coupling between our core system and external simulators and standardized internal API for interacting with diverse simulation tools.

-Daedalus is our abstraction layer with AI frameworks.W e built custom wrappers and abstract classes around cutting-edge frameworks like TorchRL, PyTorch, and LightningAI.
+- Daedalus is our abstraction layer with AI frameworks.
+We built custom wrappers and abstract classes around cutting-edge frameworks like TorchRL, PyTorch, and LightningAI.
 This abstraction layer insulates our core functionality from the rapid changes in the AI landscape.
 As new AI technologies emerge or current ones evolve, we are able to swap out or upgrade the underlying libraries without disrupting the existing codebase.

 Both modules are intentionally built to share similar interfaces, a design decision to facilitate seamless integration with our optimization module.
 This architectural choice enables a unified approach to physics-based and AI-driven modeling.